Skip to content

 Skull Rapid

 Skull Rapid is the defining feature of Westwater Canyon and the reason experienced paddlers come here.
-At moderate flows (3,000–6,000 CFS), it's a Class IV: a long, technical line through standing waves on river left with a massive pour-over hole (the Room of Doom) on river right.
+At moderate flows it's a Class IV: a long, technical line through standing waves on river left with a massive pour-over hole (the Room of Doom) on river right.

 The line at moderate flows: Enter river left, stay off the right wall, and punch straight through the wave train.
 The hole at the bottom right is avoidable with a good entry angle.